Wakadoodlis/Responsive-web-page/README.md

 # Responsive-WEB
-This is my first responsive webpage layout made "mobile first" approach.
+This is my first responsive webpage layout made with "mobile first" approach.

 # What have I learned:
 - mobile first approach;